Hell houses, and other dramatic scenes at Halloween

 praying through tears at the end of a performance, I realized just how powerful

 the fear tactics used by Judgment House really are.
 The mentality of churches

 to produce such an atrocity is simple -- scare children early in their lives and

 they'll fear it until the day they die..."...what is the purpose of

 Judgment House, if not to use fear to convince someone of something that reason

-Another approach is the Revelation Walk portrayed
+A similar approach is the Revelation Walk, organized

 by the Eden Westside Baptist Church in Pell City, AL. 4 It consists of 12 scenes

 involving over 180 members of the congregation in its construction and

 "... an outdoor drama that will show what the end